Internet Service Discounts for Seniors

 AT&T Senior Discounts

-AT&T offers a fantastic program for low-cost internet called Access to qualifying households.
-Although the program is only available in 21 states.
+AT&T offers a fantastic program for low-cost internet called Access, which is available to qualifying low-income households.
+The program is only available in 21 states.
 Depending on the speed in a particular area, it will cost between $5-$10/mo.
+AT&T has also temporarily expanded Access eligibility to include Head Start and the National School Lunch Program (NSLP).

 The qualifications for this low-cost service are: